AMALKRISHNAN7/VirusCheck/README.md

 VirusCheck is a Django-based web application similar to VirusTotal .
 It allows users to scan URLs, file hashes, files, and IP addresses to determine if they are malicious.
 The application generates reports , stores scan results, and provides a verdict on scanned items.

 ## Features
-- Scan URLs, file hashes, files, and IP addresses
+- Scan URLs, file hashes, files, and IP addresses.
-- Generate detailed reports with charts and tables
+- Generate detailed reports with charts and tables.
-- Save scan history for future reference
+- Save scan history for future reference.
-- Indicate whether a scanned item is malicious or not
+- Indicate whether a scanned item is malicious or not.
-- User-friendly interface with Bootstrap styling
+- User-friendly interface with Bootstrap styling.

 ## Installation
 ### Prerequisites